andyg0808/StructuresDuel/README.md

 StructuresDuel
 ==============

-The repository for the "Duel of the Data Structures" project
+This is the repository for the "Duel of the Data Structures" project.

+Our initial "Team Project Proposal" is written in Pandoc Markdown, and may be found in the file **proposal.mkd**.